01. History of Asbestos Use

 This machinery required large amounts of asbestos insulation, which Tritt was responsible for removing and replacing.
 These actions put him in regular contact with asbestos fibers, which became airborne once disturbed.

 This workplace exposure caused Tritt to develop an asbestos-related disease.
 Tritt filed claims against several asbestos companies, including his former employer, ARCO.
-To provide compensation for his medical bills and suffering, Tritt received a settlement from ARCO.
+To provide compensation for his medical bills and suffering, Tritt received an asbestos lawsuit settlement from ARCO.

 Cases against ARCO continue to be filed.
 While many lawsuits have alleged exposure from ARCO’s ships, various claims have also focused on exposure at the company’s Port Arthur, Texas refinery.